emrearan/deep_learning_examples/README.md

 # Deep Learning Examples

-Still working on it, not finished yet
+Still working on it, not finished yet!

-It shouldn't be a reference for your model
+It shouldn't be a reference for your model!

 The purpose of this project is to create model finds wine quality with using all possible techniques and compare with neural networks.